BTI-US/Lotso-Twitter-Auth/README.md

 4. Fill in the required details and create the app.
 5. Go to the 'Keys and Tokens' tab.
 6. Copy the 'API Key' and 'API Secret Key' and use them as your `TWITTER_CONSUMER_KEY` and `TWITTER_CONSUMER_SECRET`.

+## Twitter API Rate Limitations

+Refer to the [Twitter API Rate Limiting](https://developer.twitter.com/en/docs/twitter-api/rate-limits) documentation for details on the rate limits for different endpoints.

 ### User Authentication Settings